WEBSITE DEVELOPMENT SUPPORT

 A better approach is to use one of the many free tools that are available online nowadays, which are simple enough to use that anyone familiar with Windows can get to grips with, and which have a wide range of templates that you can use to get started really quickly and produce something that looks professional.

 We think the most effective approach is to provide 1:1 training and support direct to the clerk, helping them to build a site so that they can choose how it looks and works, and most importantly understand how to manage and maintain it.
-By providing 4 hours of desk-side tutoring backed up by remote support afterwards, the results have looked good and proved cost-effective.
+By providing 1:1 tutoring backed up by remote support afterwards, the results have looked good and proved cost-effective.